MahnoorNadeem639/vidtopick/README.md

 This repo contains a DJANGO based Web App that can generate subtitles of any video by use of Machine Learning model developed by us.

-This is the parent repository that automated the <a href="https://github.com/Mahnoor-ismail01/py-srt-generator">Subtitle Generator</a> to be worked as a Web based application easily and effectively.
+This is the parent repository that automated the <a href="https://github.com/Mahnoor-ismail01/py-srt-generator" target="_blank">Subtitle Generator</a> to be worked as a Web based application easily and effectively.

 ## How to Run